 Just as many married people want their spouses to inherit their assets, many parents naturally want their children to do so.
 Bear in mind, however, that minor children can't inherit assets outright.

-If a child inherits a small financial asset--what counts as "small" varies by state—a parent or other guardian may be able to transfer the money into a UGMA/UTMA account or 529 plan, where it can grow until the child reaches the age of majority.
-That's not ideal for assets that had been in the confines of an IRA or 401(k) before, however, because UTMA/UGMA and 529 accounts have fewer tax lifetime tax benefits and may benefit less from compounding than is the case with inherited IRAs.
+If a child inherits a small financial asset—what counts as "small" varies by state—a parent or other guardian may be able to transfer the money into a UGMA/UTMA account or 529 plan, where it can grow until the child reaches the age of majority.
+That's not ideal for assets that had previously been in an IRA or 401(k), however, because UTMA/UGMA and 529 accounts have fewer lifetime tax benefits and may benefit less from compounding than inherited IRAs do.

-If you'd like to make a child the beneficiary of a financial account like an IRA or 401(k), a better idea is to make the child the beneficiary, then specify in your will the name of a custodian to manage the child's financial affairs until he or she reaches a specific age.
+If you'd like to make a child the beneficiary of an account like an IRA or 401(k), it’s a better idea to make the child the beneficiary, then specify a custodian to manage the child's financial affairs until they reach a specific age.
 (The custodian can be the same person as the child's guardian, or it can be someone else.)
 Alternatively, you could make a trust the beneficiary of your IRA; your trust documents, in turn, can spell out how that money is to be managed and distributed to your heirs.
-That might sound ideal, but setting up and managing trusts can be costly.
+That might sound ideal but setting up and managing trusts can be costly.

 Don't: Leave assets to loved ones with special needs without considering the ramifications

-If you have a special needs loved one in your life, bear in mind that there could be financial complications of transferring assets directly to him or her.
-You could affect the disabled individual's eligibility for government-provided benefits.
-In addition, if the person has an intellectual disability, he or she may not be able to manage the assets.
+If you have a special needs loved one in your life, bear in mind that there could be financial complications of transferring assets directly to them.
+You could affect your loved one’s eligibility for government-provided benefits.
+In addition, if they have an intellectual disability, they may not be able to manage the assets.

 If you're in a position to transfer a large amount of assets to a loved one with special needs, consult with an attorney who specializes in estate planning first.
-He or she may recommend that you set up a special needs trust.
+The attorney may recommend that you set up a special needs trust.